Hyperelliptic curves and Ulrich sheaves on the complete intersection of two quadrics

-In Section 2 we explain the relation of categories (ii) and (iii), a form of the Bernstein-Gel'fand-Gel'fand (BGG) correspondence that holds for all complete intersections of quadrics.
-As far as we know this correspondence was first introduced in \cite{BEH}, and greatly extended in \cite{Kapranov}.
+In Section~\ref{BGG} we explain the relation of categories (ii) and (iii), a form of the Bernstein--Gel'fand--Gel'fand (BGG) correspondence that holds for all complete intersections of quadrics.
+As far as we know this correspondence was first introduced in~\cite{BEH}, and greatly extended in~\cite{Kapranov}.
 For the reader's convenience we review the results that we will use.

-In Section 3 we establish the Morita equivalence between categories (i) and (ii).
+In Section~\ref{pencil section} we establish the Morita equivalence between categories (i) and (ii).
 In fact every maximal (simultaneous) isotropic plane $U$ for $q_1$ and $q_2$ gives rise to a Morita bundle $\sF_{U}$ and any two differ by the tensor product with a line bundle on $E$.
 This explains the well-known result of Miles Reid's thesis that the space of maximal (simultaneous) isotropic planes for $q_1$ and $q_2$ can be identified with the Jacobian of $E$.

-In Section 4 we put these tools together with the theory of Tate resolutions and maximal Cohen-Macaulay approximations to establish the equivalence between Ulrich modules of rank $r2^{g-2}$ on $X$ and vector bundles of rank $r$ on $E$ that satisfy certain cohomological conditions.
+In Section~\ref{sec:Tate} we put these tools together with the theory of Tate resolutions and maximal Cohen--Macaulay approximations to establish the equivalence between Ulrich modules of rank $r2^{g-2}$ on $X$ and vector bundles of rank $r$ on $E$ that satisfy certain cohomological conditions.
 We show that no line bundles on $E$ satisfy the conditions, establishing the lower bound for the rank of Ulrich modules announced above.
 This section was inspired by Buchweitz's famously unpublished manuscript on Koszul duality from 1986, now available at \cite{Buchweitz} and by the theory of Cohen--Macaulay approximations by Auslander and Buchweitz~\cite{Auslander-Buchweitz}.